TheWolverine - Report Card: Grading Michigan Wolverines Football In A Loss To Wisconsin

 Michigan Football Special Teams: C-

-Sophomore Giles Jackson had a nice kick return for 43 yards and frosh Blake Corum added a 32-yarder.
-Redshirt junior punter Brad Robbins was decent in averaging 42.4 yards per boot.
+Jackson had a nice kick return for 43 yards and frosh Blake Corum added a 32-yarder.
+Redshirt junior punter Brad Robbins was decent in averaging 42.4 yards per boot on five tries.

-U-M went after a punt in the third quarter after getting momentum and ran into the kicker, a five-yard penalty that gave the Badgers a second chance on fourth and four.
-It was costly ... they'd score on that drive to all but put the game away.
+U-M went after a punt in the third quarter after getting momentum and ran into the kicker, a five-yard penalty that gave the Badgers a second chance on fourth-and-four.
+It was costly — the visitors scored on that drive to all but put the game away.

 ---